MicrosoftDocs/sdk-api/sdk-api-src/content/xamlom/nf-xamlom-ivisualtreeservice-getcollectioncount.md

 For any collection method, the caller should query the properties of a known element
-    and should only call this method if the property has <a href="https://msdn.microsoft.com/951A4C1F-B176-4D18-821A-CEAD1116B8BE">MetadataBit::IsValueCollection</a>
+    and should only call this method if the property has <a href="https://msdn.microsoft.com/951A4C1F-B176-4D18-821A-CEAD1116B8BE">MetadataBit::IsValueCollection</a>set.
-    set.